 We parked our van in the spacious lot and were ushered by the waiter into the main restaurant.
 To our delight, a huge nipa hut perched in the middle of a fish pond warmly welcomed us.
 We walked down the aisle made entirely of bamboo.
-Wooden tables, chairs, and indoor plants were inviting us to sit comfortably, enjoy the view and relax.
+Wooden tables, chairs, and indoor plants were inviting us to sit comfortably, enjoy the view, and relax.
 Apag Marangle (hain sa bukid) made us feel a unique traditional ambiance.

 Apag Marangle serves authentic Kapangpangan dish and they maintain their standard traditional way of cooking.
 Vegetables and ingredients come from the fresh produce harvested daily from Pampanga.
 This is what made them unique from other restaurants in the region.

-While waiting for the food to be served, Pao, Shen, Abu and I set off for a walk in the mini-farm.
-What we found were lemon grass and pandan.
-These organically grown plants are used as ingredients in Sale Manuk Lemon Grass Chicken soup, Lemon Grass Tea Herbal Tea, Pinaupong Manok and stuffing for Lechon Belly.
+While waiting for the food to be served, Pao, Shen, Abu, and I set off for a walk in the mini-farm.
+What we found were lemongrass and pandan.
+These organically grown plants are used as ingredients in Sale Manuk Lemon Grass Chicken soup, Lemon Grass Tea Herbal Tea, Pinaupong Manok, and stuffing for Lechon Belly.

-We walked around and got even more delighted to witness the charm of a rural life.
-We were amazed washing our hands through a faucet connected to a big earthen jar (banga) in the wash area.
+We walked around and got even more delighted to witness the charm of rural life.
+We were amazed by washing our hands through a faucet connected to a big earthen jar (banga) in the wash area.
 This reminded me of my childhood days in my hometown in Albay where my Lola Ang stored mineral water in a banga fetched from a nearby spring.
 It was cold and refreshing to drink.

 When we went back, the food was already set on the table.
 And here’s what we ordered.

 Tidtad (P245) means chopped.
 Tidtad is their version of dinuguan, but instead of squeezing pork blood stew, they chop it.
 The solid chunks looked like pieces of liver.